OpenClassrooms-Student-Center/community/content/students/Farid.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Devenir Developpeur d'application IOS
+objective: Devenir Developpeur d'application IOS.

 short_description: J'aime dessiner et les nouvelles technologie.